Georg Giese

-Georg Giese (2 April 1497 – 3 February 1562) was a prominent Hanseatic merchant, who managed his family's office at London's Steelyard for at least 12 years, and is noted for having had his portrait painted by Hans Holbein the Younger.
+Georg Giese (2 April 1497 – 3 February 1562) was a Hanseatic merchant, who managed his family's office at London's Steelyard for at least 12 years and is noted for having had his portrait painted by Hans Holbein the Younger.

 Life and career

 Giese was one of the younger sons of Albrecht Giese and his wife, Elisabeth Langenbeck.
 His father's ancestors originated from Unna in Westphalia, near Cologne, and had moved to Danzig in the 1430s.
 Georg was born in Danzig (Gdańsk) on 2 April 1497, into a patrician family.
 His father was the mayor of Danzig, and his mother's uncle had been the mayor of Danzig.
 He had at least six older siblings, whose names are not entirely clear.
 Tiedemann Giese, who became the Bishop of Culm (Chełmno), was an older brother.

 At the time of his birth, Danzig was an important Hanseatic town.
 His family was part of a new type of merchant class, that was beginning to dominate trade in 14th- and 15th-century Europe.
 Rather than haul goods from one market town to another, these new merchants dealt in goods on a large scale, importing and exporting across long distances.
 They operated on a world stage, often maintaining permanent offices in the larger European cities which were operated by agents or family members.
 These merchants formed a fraternity of traders known as the Hanseatic League to control trade and remove trade restrictions for their members.

 Giese's family had an office in London, which, at the time was the centre of European trade.
 Situated in the Steelyard, the London branch of the Hanse, the Giese family office was part of an enclave where Hanseatic and foreign merchants congregated.
 Many of the merchants there originated from Danzig.
 In the 1520s and 1530s, Giese represented his family's interests from the Steelyard office.
 The painter, Hans Holbein the Younger, produced portraits of wealthy merchants, including Giese and others based at the Steelyard.